And Doctor shopping

 Given as there are very few FM specialists, we are forced to make do, often with a PCP as primary ( often a Rheumatologist ) and will require an entire team of other specialists, along the way.

-Now, such drugs do not work for everyone for starters and often cause more problems than they resolve for many.
+There are major issues with that route, For staterers, such drugs do not work for everyone and they often cause more problems than they resolve for many.
 So we may say no, we are not taking any of those, ( as we have already tried them, or we feel that their failure rate is too high ).
 And while we might agree that diet and exercise are all well and good, we also know they will not cure FM.
 Anyone who has had FM for any length of time, knows this to be a fact, as we have tried both diet changes and exersize to no avail.

 As we will, given reason, fire our current Doctor and seek out another who is better informed and is more willing to try and help us.
 As all of the above and more, represent major barriers to proper health care ( Barriers )